Frequently Asked Questions

 On the final day of the ride (Sunday 15th September) there is no overnight accommodation provided.
-Once riders arrive at the JOG basecamp there will be hot soup and coffees available and riders will usually head off home.
-A small percentage of riders normally choose to stay overnight up in Scotland near the airport due to flight/ train times and then head off on the Monday.
+Once riders arrive at the JOG finish line there will be free hot soup and coffees available along with food and drink concessions that can be purchased at extra cost.
+Riders will usually head off home the afternoon/evening of the finish, while a small percentage of riders normally choose to stay overnight up in Scotland near the airport due to flight/train times and then head off on the Monday.

 How do I get my cycling kit cleaned and dried on the ride?

 We will be providing a laundry service on the ride at an additional cost for those doing the ‘Classic’ or ‘Plus’ package.
 This will enable you to get your cycling kit cleaned on three days out of nine, meaning you will need to bring three sets of cycling kit with you.

 As well as this, there will be washing facilities available for you to wash your other kit and there’s a drying room available at each basecamp for you to leave your kit overnight to dry to pick up in the morning.